tonalmathew/agrowtein-internship/Day-3/homework/task.md

 ### Requirements

-- Operations: Addition, Subtraction, Multiplication, Division, and Modulus.
+- Operations: Addition, Subtraction, Multiplication, Division and Modulus.
 - Error handling for division by zero and invalid inputs.
 - A **Clear** button to reset all inputs and the result.

-Here's the starter code for the task:
+#### Here's the starter code for the task:

 ```html
 <!DOCTYPE html>